NHPCO Focus on Program Integrity and Oversight

 -

-- The Office of the Inspector General (OIG) of the U.S. Department of Health and Human Services (HHS) publishes a new Featured Topics page that details OIG’s oversight of hospice – March 28, 2023
+- HHS’OIG publishes a new Featured Topics page that details its oversight of hospice – March 28, 2023

 - NHPCO and other national hospice organizations discuss program integrity ideas with CMS Administrator Chiquita Brooks-LaSure – February 15, 2023